Scientific Name

 Description

-×Graptoveria 'Moonglow' is an attractive succulent that forms rosettes of thick, fleshy, milky aquamarine leaves, often with hues of pink at the tips.
-The rosettes can grow 10 inches (25 cm) in diameter and produce offsets, forming a tight clump with age.
+×Graptoveria 'Moonglow' is an attractive succulent that forms rosettes of thick, fleshy, milky aquamarine leaves that often have hues of pink at the tips.
+The rosettes can grow 10 inches (25 cm) in diameter and produce offsets, forming a tight clump over time.

 The flowers are bell-shaped, upward-facing, golden-yellow, and appear on short branches in late winter and early spring.

 The rules for Graptopetalum care are similar to those for most succulents.
-Container-bound plants thrive in a mixture of peat, sand, or other grit, topsoil, and a little bit of compost.
-Full sun is the best situation, but they will grow in partial sun with slightly rangy results.
+Container-bound plants thrive in a mixture of peat, sand or other grit, topsoil, and a little compost.
+Full sun is best, but they will grow in partial sun with slightly rangy results.

-These succulents are generally easily propagated by seeds, leaf cuttings, or offsets.
+These succulents are generally easy to propagate from seeds, leaf cuttings, or offsets.
 Any rosette that breaks off can root and start a new plant.
 Even a leaf that drops off will quickly root below the parent plant and produce a new rosette.
 The new plant feeds off the leaf until it shrivels and falls off.
 The new little ghost plant had rooted and sprouted new leaves by then.

 Learn more at How to Grow and Care for Graptopetalum.